vmware-tanzu/app-migrator-for-cloud-foundry/README.md

 The `app-migrator` is a command-line tool for migrating [Application Instances](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) from one [Cloud Foundry](https://docs.cloudfoundry.org/) (CF) or [Tanzu Application Service](https://tanzu.vmware.com/application-service) (TAS) to another.

-## Documentation

-- **export** - Export all applications (from every org and space) from a foundation.
-- **export org** - Export only the applications hosted within an organization.
-- **export space** - Export only the applications hosted within a space.
-- **export app** - Export only a single application.
-- **export-incremental** - Export only the applications that have changed (from all orgs and spaces) since a previous export.
-- **import** - Import all applications from an export.
-- **import org** - Import only the applications hosted within an organization from an export.
-- **import space** - Import only the applications hosted within a space from an export.
-- **import app** - Import only a single application from an export.
-- **import-incremental** - Import only the applications that have changed (from all orgs and spaces) since a previous import.

-Check out the [docs](./docs/app-migrator.md) to see usage for all the commands.

 ## Cloud Controller API to Migration Process Mapping

 - Applications                      - App-Migrator